MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-connection-broker-cluster.md

 You can deploy a Remote Desktop Connection Broker (RD Connection Broker) cluster to improve the availability and scale of your Remote Desktop Services infrastructure.

-Use the following steps to set up your RD Connection Broker cluster:
+## Pre-requisites

-1. Prepare a server to act as a second RD Connection Broker.
-You can use either a physical server or a virtual machine.
+Set up a server to act as a second RD Connection Broker - this can be either a physical server or a VM.

-2. Set up a database for the Connection Broker to use.
-You can use an [Azure SQL Database](https://azure.microsoft.com/en-us/documentation/articles/sql-database-get-started/#create-a-new-aure-sql-database) instance or on-premises Microsoft SQL.
-2. Copy the connection string for the database you created.
-You'll need this in the next step.
+Set up a database for the Connection Broker.
+You can use [Azure SQL Database](https://azure.microsoft.com/en-us/documentation/articles/sql-database-get-started/#create-a-new-aure-sql-database) instance or SQL Server in your local environment.
+We talk about using Azure SQL below, but the steps still apply to SQL Server.
+You'll need to find the connection string for the database and make sure you have the correct ODBC driver.

+## Step 1: Configure the database for the Connection Broker

+1. Find the connection string for the database you created - you need it both to identify the version of ODBC driver you need and later, when you're configuring the Connection Broker itself (step 3), so save the string somewhere you can reference it easily.
 Here's how you find the connection string for Azure SQL:
     1. In the Azure portal, click **Browse > Resource groups** and click the resource group for the deployment.
     2. Select the SQL database you just created (for example, CB-DB1).
     3. Click **Settings > Properties > Show database connection strings**.